moazmaksod/LabWise/docs/LabWise_design.md

 VII.
 Bidirectional Design: Right-to-Left (RTL) Transformation

-To serve a global user base, including Arabic-speaking regions, LabFlow must be designed for full bidirectional support from the ground up.
+To serve a global user base, including Arabic-speaking regions, LabWise must be designed for full bidirectional support from the ground up.
 A Right-to-Left (RTL) layout is not an afterthought but a core requirement that influences the design of every component and screen.
 This section provides a comprehensive guide for the development team to ensure a high-quality, seamless RTL user experience.

 7.1.
 Layout Mirroring Principles

 The fundamental principle of RTL design is the horizontal mirroring of the user interface.
 All elements that have a directional significance on the horizontal axis must be flipped.
 ●	Overall Layout: The entire page structure will be mirrored.
 The vertical navigation sidebar will move from the left to the right side of the screen.
-The LabFlow logo will appear in the top-right of the header, while the user profile menu and notification icon will move to the top-left.
+The LabWise logo will appear in the top-right of the header, while the user profile menu and notification icon will move to the top-left.
 ●	Component Placement: Within any given container, the flow of elements will be reversed.
 For example, a button with an icon to its left in the LTR view will have the icon to its right in the RTL view.
 Labels for input fields will be right-aligned.

 7.2.
 Component-Specific RTL States